CHRISTIANARIBAL/Ph-sh-ng-Test/README.md

 This project is open for learning and educational use only.
 Do not use it for illegal purposes such as phishing or data theft.

+Lastly, I host this project, this is the link https://ffacebook.pythonanywhere.com/